 He also conducted the final round and closing concert of the first international Pratté Harp Competition and Festival in 2019.

 Reznik is the founder of the Camerata Ostrogothia, a chamber orchestra consisting primarily of members from the Norrköping Symphony Orchestra, which is dedicated to music of the Classical and Romantic period.
 It has also performed orchestral works by the recently rediscovered Bohemian-Swedish composer of the early Romantic era, Antoine Pratté.

 He has collaborated with soloists such as Valery Sokolov, Johan Dalene, Pekka Kuusisto, and Catherine Michel.

 Reznik studied conducting and has been mentored by personalities such as Jukka-Pekka Saraste, Sakari Oramo, Jorma Panula and Christian Ehwald.

-Born in Ukraine Roman has started his music training at the age of 7, while being only 16 years old he was already admitted into the Vienna Academy of Music where he has studied with the legendary bassoon professor Milan Turkovic.
+Born in the Ukraine, Roman started his musical training at the age of seven.
+He was only 16 years old when he was admitted to the prestigious Vienna Academy of Music, where he studied with the legendary bassoon professor Milan Turkovic

 Besides his conducting activities, he enjoys an successful international career as a soloist, chamber musician and Co-Principal bassoonist of the Oslo Philharmonic Orchestra.